 - what is the outcome of the test and the consequences of it,

-- will the test will be repeated etc.
+- will the test be repeated, and if so, when etc.

 - what will be the next steps the school or health practitioner will take if help is needed?